 I was at school in my AP Biology class when it happened.
-My phone started to go off, but Mrs. Smith doesn’t allow electronic devices so I ignored it and figured I’d see what was going on once the bell rang.
+My phone started to go off, but Mrs. Smith doesn’t allow electronic devices, so I ignored it and figured I’d see what was going on once the bell rang.
 Unknown to me, I wouldn’t have a chance.
-An announcement was heard from the office explaining that I needed to check out immediately.
-A little worried now, I quickly packed my things and hastily walked down the hall.
-Out of curiosity and paranoia I decided to check the messages I receive.
-Before I knew it I found myself sprinting to the office.
-Building one never felt so far away.
+An announcement over the loudspeaker said I needed to report to the office immediately.
+Worried now, I quickly packed my things and left class.
+Out of curiosity and paranoia, I checked my messages as I walked.
+Before I knew it, I was sprinting to the office.

 I’d heard stories of things like this before on TV and the radio.
 I never thought I’d be a part of one.

-On the drive to the hospital all I could think of were the words “He’s been shot” glowing on my phone screen.
+On the drive to the hospital, all I could think of were the words “He’s been shot” glowing on my phone screen.
 What did that even mean?
 Was he shot in the foot or arm?
-Or was it something more serious?
+Or was it more serious?

-When I got to the hospital it seemed as though my whole family was there.
+When I got to the hospital, my whole family was there.
 I looked straight at my mom.
-Her eyes were moist and tears were running down her face.
+Tears were running down her face.
 That was when I knew.

 Today I woke up.
-I got changed in a simple black dress bought just for today and went downstairs.
+I put on a simple black dress bought just for the occasion and went downstairs.
 It was really quiet.
 There was nothing to say.
-My mom tried to stay strong for me and my little brother but I could see right past the fake smile and makeup.
+My mom was trying to stay strong for me and my little brother, but I could see right past the fake smiles and makeup.

-The car ride was quiet too.
-Not even the radio played any tunes.
+The car ride was quiet.
+Not even the radio to lighten the mood.

-Again, when we arrived our whole family was there to greet us.
-One by one they said their condolences and gave us a hug.
-It wasn’t until I saw my uncle that I lost all control of my emotions.
-They looked so much alike even though he was 5 years older than my dad.
+When we arrived, our whole extended family was there to greet us.
+One by one they said their condolences and gave us hugs.
+It wasn’t until I saw my uncle that I lost control of my emotions.
+They look so much alike, even though he is five years older than my dad.
 They even have the same smile.
-He wrapped me in his arms and let me use him as a human hanky for some time.
+He wrapped me in his arms and let me use him as a human hanky for a while.
 Then the service started.